celo-org/docs/docs/protocol/governance.md

 ## Celo Blockchain Software Upgrades

 Some changes cannot be made through the on-chain governance process (via proposal or hotfix) alone.
 Examples include changes to the underlying consensus protocol and changes which would result in a hard-fork.
-When Celo Blockchain software upgrades are required to continue operating correctly on the network, a "Minimum Client Version" parameter is set to indicate the minimum version that it required.
+When Celo Blockchain software upgrades are required to continue operating correctly on the network, a "Minimum Client Version" parameter is set to indicate the minimum version that is required.